Definition of Book Value of Equity

 Explanation

 The term book value of equity describes the value of money due to its shareholders in the form of share capital, reserves, and surplus after deducting all external claims.
-In other words, it can be described as the amount available for distribution among the shareholders/ residual owners after settling all existing liabilities.
-Generally, it is characterized by the company’s industry and its management’s asset utilization efficiency level.
-Investors generally look for the book equity value to compare it with its market price per share.
-The company’s stock is said to be overvalued if the market price of the company’s share is higher than its book value per share.
-On the other hand, the share is undervalued if its book value per share is more than the market price per share.
+In other words, one can describe it as the amount that shareholders/residual owners have available for distribution after settling all existing liabilities.
+Generally, it is characterized by the company’s industry and management’s asset utilization efficiency.
+Investors generally look for it to compare it with its market price per share.
+Analysts consider the stock overvalued if the market price of the company’s share exceeds its book value per share.
+Conversely, experts regard the share as undervalued if the book value surpasses the market price per share.

 Formula for Book Value of Equity